openworm/openworm_docs/community.rst

 Contributors are encouraged to meet with each other on a regular basis to advance areas of the project they need interaction on.

-IRC channel for OpenWorm
+Chatroom for OpenWorm
 ------------------------

-We're trying to reboot `an IRC channel for OpenWorm <https://kiwiirc.com/client/irc.snoonet.org/OpenWorm>`_.
+We have `a new chatroom on Gitter <https://gitter.im/openworm/OpenWorm>`_.
 Check it out!

 Scheduling meetings
 -------------------